 Are you planning a visit to Rocky Mountain National Park during the winter season?
-If so, winter is a magical time to visit the park, a time when there are fewer crowds and it's easy to enjoy both solitude and snow on a winter wilderness adventure.
+Winter is a magical time to visit the park, a time when there are fewer crowds and it's easy to enjoy both solitude and snow on a winter wilderness adventure.

 When Does the Winter Season Begin?

 With elevations ranging from 7,800 feet to over 14,000 feet above sea level, winter conditions can greatly vary in the Rocky Mountains.
 The winter season, especially at locations above 8,000 feet, can stretch from late September or early October to late May or early June.
-Planning a trip to the park during March and April?
-You need to be ready for the heart of the winter season.
+Planning a trip to the park during April or May?
+You need to be ready for winter conditions.

 Additional Resources to Help You Plan for a Fun Winter Adventure:

 Did you know that many of the park’s winter trails, including destinations in the Bear Lake and Hidden Valley areas, are located within significant avalanche terrain?